 Laparoscopic surgery is performed through several small incisions instead of a

 single long one, as in the traditional open procedure.
 As a result, there is

 less pain, a quicker recovery time, a shorter hospital stay, and a lower

 risk of infection.

-Another treatment offered is a nonsurgical, minimally
+Another treatment offered is a nonsurgical, minimally invasive

-Patients go home the same day.
+home the same day.

 The treatment is delivered via an endoscope.
-A
+A balloon-tipped catheter is

-and form scar tissue.
+form scar tissue.
 The scar tissue actually tightens the weak valve.